 Irritable bowel syndrome (IBS) is one of the most common problems of the digestive system.
 IBS is what’s referred to as a functional disorder and is a long-term condition that causes recurring pain or discomfort in the abdomen and altered bowel habits.

-Around one in five Australians will experience the unpleasant symptoms of irritable bowel syndrome (IBS) at some time.
+Around one in five people will experience the unpleasant symptoms of irritable bowel syndrome (IBS) at some time.
 It can develop at any age, but for most people, the first symptoms tend to show up in early adulthood.
 Women are more likely than men to get IBS and to have more severe symptoms.

 Types of IBS

 Irritable bowel syndrome can present in three basic forms.
 It can be predominantly: